FAQs

 Travelers will need a passport valid for at least 6 months after they depart.
 Citizens of most American and Western European countries are not required a visa to enter Peru.
 Citizens of Bolivia, Ecuador and Chile do not require passports or visa to visit certain regions of Peru.
+If the purpose of your visit is tourism, the maximum length of your stay will be 90 days (you can apply for extensions with the immigration authority) All travelers must carry a valid passport, or a safe-conduct issued by the Peruvian immigration authority.

 Is it safe to travel in Peru?